National protocols for test administration

 Key points to note

-- The security and confidentiality of the tests must be maintained from the time they are delivered to the school to the end of the test security period.
+- The security and confidentiality of the tests must be maintained from the time they are accessed to the end of the test security period.

 - Principals are responsible for ensuring that students sitting the tests are appropriately supervised.
 Appropriate supervision during test administration includes the delivery of the test administration script.